RubenGlez/supaclipboard/README.md

 # supaclipboard

-A React hook for effortlessly handling clipboard operations (copy and paste) with additional features like operation callbacks, clipboard history management, and optional persistence of the clipboard history using local storage.
+A React hook for effortlessly handling clipboard operations (copy and paste) with additional features like operation callbacks, clipboard history management, optional persistence of the clipboard history using local storage, and global clipboard event listeners.

 ## Features